mriffler/UserManual/docs/source/pages/TheMosaicHub.rst

    Compositing Dialog (10 days)

-The definition of a ten-days period is bound to pre-defined, fixed intervals.
+The definition of a ten-day-period is bound to pre-defined, fixed intervals.
 The latter are displayed on the specific tab.
-Start- and end-days are marked in dark green, the intermediate values in light green (see :numref:`compositing10Days`).
+Start and end days are marked in dark green, the intermediate values in light green (see :numref:`compositing10Days`).
 Clicking on either day in the interval yields the same result.

 .. _compositingDay: